James R. Johnson ** USAforging@gmail.com ** 940 6274529 ** 2955 CR 1370 Alvord, TX 76225

 I can share my own personal experiences and those of many Anyang users:

-1. 95% of my customers that own an 88lb or smaller hammer use their existing foundation with no modification.
+1. 95% of my customers that own a 106 lb or smaller hammer use their existing foundation with no modification.
 I recommend filling the base with sand and placing a ¾” piece of plywood between the concrete and the hammer base and then anchor the hammer to the concrete.
 This works just fine on most healthy 4” to 6” foundations.
-I’ve had my 88lb on my 6” pad since 2004 with no signs of a foundation issue.
-Worst case, if you find that you are getting more vibration that you want, it is easy to remove the hammer and install an isolated foundation.
+I’ve had my 106 lb. on my 6” pad since 2004 with no signs of a foundation issue.
+Worst case, if you find that you are getting more vibration than you want, it is easy to remove the hammer and install an isolated foundation.

-2. For the larger hammers, 120 lb. and up, I highly recommend pouring a separate foundation.
-I’ve had a few customers that were renting a shop and ended up simply bolting the 165 lb. to the foundation.
-It did work and no damage to the floor has been reported but its not good practice.
+2. For the larger hammers, 130 lb. and up, I highly recommend pouring a separate foundation.
+I’ve had a few customers that were renting a shop and ended up simply bolting the 178 lb. to the foundation.
+It did work and no damage to the floor has been reported but it's not good practice.

-3. If you decide to install a separate foundation, it is not that difficult and can be done for $400 to $700.
-I have built two isolated foundations in my shop, for the 165 lb. and the 242 lb. hammer.
-I rented a concrete saw to cut out the new foundation perimeter and then a jack hammer to remove the concrete.
+3. For a disclaimer, I am not a structural or foundation engineer.
+If you are concerned about your specific soil conditions or application, I would suggest consulting a professional engineer.
+I will describe what I did for my foundations and what worked for me.
+If you decide to install a separate foundation, it is not that difficult and can be done for $400 to $700.
+I have built two isolated foundations in my shop, for the 178 lb. and the 264 lb. hammer.
+I rented a concrete saw to cut out the new foundation perimeter and then a jackhammer to remove the concrete.
 Then I dug a hole 4’ deep (concrete is cheap), built a rebar cage that I could set in the hole.
 I also used 1” Styrofoam insulation to isolate the old foundation from the new concrete pour.
-I also welded threaded rod to the rebar to anchor the hammer and poured the concrete.
+I also welded a threaded rod to the rebar to anchor the hammer and poured the concrete.
+After the concrete set, I chipped out about 1" of the Styrofoam and used a rubberized caulk in the seam between the old foundation and the new one.
 It was a several day job but there is absolutely zero vibration (that I can detect) in the old foundation.
-There is also many articles on the internet for further research.
+There are also many articles on the internet for further research.

 Do I need a special foundation?